California, Sierra Nevada, Banner Peak

-Source: Lou Nothwang and Dr. P. K. Edwards.
+Source: Bob Gardner, Lou Nothwang and Dr. P. V. Edwards.